Mohammad-Reza Shajarian: Later life, death and legacy

 Shajarian died on 8 October 2020 at the age of 80 at intensive care unit of Jam Hospital in Tehran.
 The cause of his death was not immediately made public.
-A private religious ceremony was held following day at Behesht-e Zahra in Tehran, before his body being transferred to Mashhad.
+A private religious ceremony was held the following day at Behesht-e Zahra in Tehran, before his body being transferred to Mashhad.
 He was buried at the Tomb of Ferdowsi in Tus, Mashhad, on 10 October.

 Personal life

 In 1962, Shajarian married teacher Farkhondeh Golafshan when he was 21 years old.
 They had one son Homayoun and three daughters, Farzaneh (a.k.a.
 Raheleh), Mojgan and Afsaneh.
 Afsaneh married Parviz Meshkatian.
 Shajarian and Golafshan divorced in 1993.

 His second marriage was to Katayoun Khansari, sister of his son's wife, in 1995.
 The couple had one son, Ryan who was born in 1997 in Vancouver, Canada.